-- Applicant organisations who fulfil the minimum eligibility criteria fully (as detailed in sections 4.3 of the Policy and Operating rules for the scheme) and fully comply with the assessment criteria (as detailed in chapters 5, 6 and 7 of the Policy and Operating rules for the scheme) will be assigned a Green RAG status recommendation by their ETB - Note: No assessment or RAG status will be applied if the minimum eligibility criteria as detailed in sections 4.3 of the Policy and Operating rules for the scheme are not fully met.
-A letter outlining this will be sent to the applicant. - Applicant organisations who have fulfilled the minimum eligibility criteria, but do not meet the full assessment criteria and have an agreed action plan in place to address outstanding issues, will be assigned an Amber RAG status recommendation by their ETB.
+- Applicant organisations who fulfil the minimum eligibility criteria fully (as detailed in sections 4.3 of the Policy and Operating rules for the scheme) and fully comply with the assessment criteria (as detailed in chapters 5, 6 and 7 of the Policy and Operating rules for the scheme) will be assigned a Green RAG status recommendation by their ETB - Note: No assessment or RAG status will be applied if the minimum eligibility criteria as detailed in sections 4.3 of the Policy and Operating rules for the scheme are not fully met. - Applicant organisations who have fulfilled the minimum eligibility criteria, but do not meet the full assessment criteria and have an agreed action plan in place to address outstanding issues, will be assigned an Amber RAG status recommendation by their ETB.